fladdict/devart-template/project_posts/2014-03-23-QuickPreview.md

 While Akira is reseraching laser sensor, I'm still tuning shader and aethetic part of the map.

 Now google map is really beautiful!

-Below is some example.
+Below is some example we did.

 All location is randomly displayed through exhibition term, I think.